I have been thinking about this post since 2008 when a thread of comments on a book review I did sparked the desire for me to learn more about it.

 Doctors who perform circumcisions have had their income stream curtailed by the decision of eighteen state Medicaid agencies to terminate payments for medically unnecessary non-therapeutic circumcision of children.
 The AAP is expected to call for restoration of those taxpayer-funded Government payments to doctors, so as to restore the income of their fellows.

-You can’t let how people “think” about your decision be a guiding compass to what’s right.
+You can’t let other people's opinions about your decision be a guiding compass to what’s right.
 That’s peer pressure and if you fall for that, then I think we have bigger issues.
 You need to do what is best for your kid.
 There is no standard medical reason to have a circumcision by default.
+The cases where circumcision is medically necessary are as rare as getting hit by lightning.

 Stand up for him today because nobody else will and he can’t do it himself.